 Lab-Made or Remarkable Coincidence?

-The proposal also detailed the creation of entirely new consensus viruses that would effectively have no clear ancestor in nature.
+The proposal also details the creation of entirely new consensus viruses that would effectively have no clear ancestor in nature.
 Again, the lack of ancestral lineage is a notable feature of COVID-19.

 Lastly, Daszak proposed to create a novel nanoparticle coronavirus vaccine.
 At the same time, the WIV had developed a remarkably similar vaccine utilizing what appears to be the same technology.